TWLOPA/aurix-demo/docs/TECHNICAL_DECISIONS.md

 **The Right Tool for the Job**
 Rather than assuming a well-known model name would be "better," we tested the platform's default and found it met all requirements.
 Part of the FDS role is helping customers avoid over-engineering.
 If the platform-native option works well, that is often the right choice—it reduces complexity, simplifies support, and aligns incentives with the platform provider.

+In customer engagements, I would validate this choice through A/B testing with a small percentage of production traffic, but for most deployments, the platform default provides the right balance of performance, cost, and maintainability.

 ---

 ## Agent Capabilities